Genoa, Colorado

 Genoa is a statutory town located in Lincoln County, Colorado, United States.
 The town population was 153 at the 2020 United States census.

 History

 A post office called Genoa has been in operation since 1903.
 The town most likely was named after Genoa, in Italy.
+Genoa was incorporated as a statutory town in 1905.

 Geography

-Genoa is located at (39.276479, -103.498850).

 At the 2020 United States census, the town had a total area of 0.804 km2, all of it land.

 Climate

 According to the Köppen Climate Classification system, Genoa has a cold semi-arid climate, abbreviated "BSk" on climate maps.